HGalletti/HGalletti.github.io/README.md

 #### Coderhouse

-Data Science Tutor
+**Data Science Tutor @ Coderhouse (Aug 2023 - Present)**

-Aug 2023 - Present · 2 mos

-#### TIBEST Insurance Advisors
+- Correction of data science projects.
+- teaching classes via zoom.
+- Answer questions from students outside and inside the class.

-Data Analytics and Data Science Consultant
+**Data Analytics and Data Science Consultant @ TIBEST Insurance Advisors (Feb 2023 - Present)**

-Main tasks:
+- Data acquisition
-Data acquisition, ETL processes and automation.
-Design and presentation of data dashboards.
-Consulting and decision-making based on data.
-Customer segmentation and implementation in marketing campaigns.
+- ETL processes and automation.
+- Design and presentation of data dashboards.
+- Consulting and decision-making based on data.
+- Customer segmentation and implementation in marketing campaigns.

-#### CONICET

-Doctoral researcher
+**Doctoral researcher @ CONICET (Mar 2020 - Jan 2023)**

+- Study and research in applications of mathematics and data science.

+**Head of Graduate Teaching Assistant @ University of Buenos Aires, Mathematics Department, Faculty of Exact and Natural Sciences.
+(Mar 2020 - Jul 2022)**

+- Responsible for the practical lessons of course.
+- Preparation and correction of exams.
+- Coordination of topics with theoretical and other practical courses.
+- Create or modify exercise guides.
+- Preparation of lectures and computer labs (mainly Python and R).

+**Graduate Teaching Assistant @ University of Buenos Aires, Mathematics Department, Faculty of Exact and Natural Sciences.
+(Apr 2018 - Feb 2020)**

+- Preparation of lectures and computer labs (mainly Python and R).
+- Preparation and correction of exams.